AntonShalgachev/coil/README.md

 > ⚠️ **The library is currently under development.** Major changes are to be expected, although the main branch is kept more or less stable

-> ⚠️ This README file is also not up-to-date and might not reflect the most recent library changes

 Table of contents:
 - [Quick peek](#quick-peek)
 - [Introduction](#introduction)